How to Eat a Plant-Based Diet When You Hate to CookWritten by MamaSezz Team

 - Mix and match throughout the week.
 While you're making stuffed peppers, chop a few extra peppers up for the curry, stir-fry, and burrito bowl.
 Might as well chop up some extra onions, while you’re at it.
 And save some of those black beans from your stuffed pepper for your burrito bowl later on in the week.
 Get the gist?
 Buy, cook, and prep an ingredient in bulk and repurpose it with different flavor profiles and recipes.

 - Stay organized.
-Keep a list on your fridge of what pre-prepped ingredients you have to work with so no food goes to waste.
-If you go a little overboard with batch cooking an ingredient, freeze it for later!
+For example, keep a list on your fridge of what pre-prepped ingredients you have to work with so no food goes to waste.
+However, if you go a little overboard with batch cooking an ingredient, freeze it for later!
 This strategy works best for those who enjoy the creative aspect of cooking but want to save a little extra energy, time, and money.

-And by all means, freeze your leftovers!
+And by all means, freeze your leftovers for really easy plant-based meals!
 Freezing leftovers will reduce your amount of weekly food waste.
 Each American household wastes up to $2,200 of food each year.
 Yikes!
 (Get more tips for reducing your food waste here.)

 That’s a-OK.
 MamaSezz cooks and delivers ready-made and immunity-boosting plant-based meals to your door.
 All you gotta do?
 Heat and eat the prepared dishes and be on your merry way.
 Order a Be Prepared Bundle today, and use code: PREPARED to get 10% off your first order!

-- Keep it simple: Mix and match smoothie, salad and grain bowls
+- In conclusion, when it comes to easy plant-based meals, keep it simple!
+Mix and match smoothie, salad and grain bowls

 - Batch cook: cook less!

-- Let MamaSezz do the cooking and get ready-made immunity-boosting plant-based meals delivered to your door.
+- Want really easy plant-based meals?
+Let MamaSezz do the cooking and get ready-made immunity-boosting plant-based meals delivered to your door.